cjuliani/cjuliani/README.md

 ## 📕Projects

 * ### [Vision-Language Model (VLM) fine-tuning for Satellite Imagery Analysis - PyTorch, Transformers, Peft](https://github.com/cjuliani/vlm-rs)
 Fine-tuning of Qwen2-VL 7B for Sentinel 2 imagery understanding using QLoRA.
+200,000+ pairs of public image-text labels were used to make the model understand low-resolution satellite imagery.
+Additional fine-tuning on more specific data (statict or timelapse images) may be performed for specific descriptive tasks.

 * ### [Small Language Model (SLM) training for NLP Tasks - PyTorch, Transformers, Accelerate](https://github.com/cjuliani/slm-builder)
 Pre-training a tiny LLM (100M parameters) from scratch, and fine-tuning it for NLP tasks.